WPManageNinja/custom-tiktok-feed/readme.txt

 = Manual Installation =
 1. Download the plugin from the WordPress.org repository
 2. On your WordPress admin dashboard, go to Plugins > Add New > Upload Plugin
-3. Upload the downloaded Plugin (tiktok-feed-by-wp-social-ninja.zip) file and Click Install Now
+3. Upload the downloaded Plugin (custom-tiktok-feed.zip) file and Click Install Now
-4. Activate “TikTok Feed by WP Social Ninja” from your Plugins page
+4. Activate “Custom TikTok Feed by” from your Plugins page
-5. Use TikTok Feed by WP Social Ninja on your site from WP Social Ninja dashboard
+5. Use Custom TikTok Feed on your site from WP Social Ninja dashboard

 == FAQ ==

 = What is a TikTok plugin? =

 A TikTok plugin will let you fetch your TikTok videos and embed them on your website.
-TikTok Feed by WP Social Ninja is the best TikTok feed plugin for your WordPress website, which will help you to showcase your TikTok feed in the simplest and easiest way.
+Custom TikTok Feed is the best TikTok feed plugin for your WordPress website, which will help you to showcase your TikTok feed in the simplest and easiest way.

 = Can you embed a TikTok video on WordPress? =

-Yes, embedding TikTok video is easy when you use **TikTok Feed by WP Social Ninja**, WordPress plugin for TikTok feed.
+Yes, embedding TikTok video is easy when you use **Custom TikTok Feed**, WordPress plugin for TikTok feed.
 With its easy installation process and unlimited customization options you can create a TikTok feed and embed it on your WordPress website.

 = How do I show TikTok feed on my website? =

-Here are the steps you need to follow to show your TikTok feed with TikTok Feed by WP Social Ninja:
+Here are the steps you need to follow to show your TikTok feed with Custom TikTok Feed:

 Choose **TikTok** from the **Social Feed** on the “WP Social Ninja” dashboard Generate the Access code to connect your TikTok account